cobbdzon/GCashPay/README.md

 # ManualMultiPay (MMP) Gateway Extension

-> Supported Version: Paymenter V1 Beta
+> - Supported Version: Paymenter V1 Beta
+> - Extension Version: v2.0.0

 ManualMultiPay (MMP) is a gateway extension for Paymenter, an open-source hosting automation system.
 It enables you to accept payments through multiple methods, which are: